decoutkhanqindev/holidate-nestjs-springboot-aws/be/holidate/api_docs.md

   "statusCode": 200,
   "message": "",
   "data": {
-    "totalDates": "integer",
-    "successCount": "integer",
-    "failureCount": "integer",
-    "minDate": "date (ISO format: YYYY-MM-DD)",
-    "maxDate": "date (ISO format: YYYY-MM-DD)",
-    "errors": [
-      "string (error messages, max 10 errors)"
-    ]
+    "totalDates": "integer (non-negative) - Total number of dates processed (from minDate to maxDate, inclusive)", "successCount": "integer (non-negative) - Number of dates successfully processed", "failureCount": "integer (non-negative) - Number of dates that failed to process", "minDate": "date (ISO format: YYYY-MM-DD) - Earliest date found in the system (from Booking or User tables)", "maxDate": "date (ISO format: YYYY-MM-DD) - Latest date found in the system (from Booking or User tables)", "errors": [
+      "string - Error messages for failed dates (optional, limited to first 10 errors for performance)" ]
   }
 }
 ```

 - **Notes**:
-  - This endpoint processes all dates from the earliest to the latest date found in the Booking and User tables
+  - **Prerequisites**: This endpoint should be run **after** `POST /partner/reports/generate-all` to ensure that `HotelDailyReport` data is available.
+System daily reports depend on hotel daily reports for aggregation
+  - **Date Range Detection**: The endpoint automatically determines the date range by finding:
+    - The earliest and latest dates from the `Booking` table (based on booking creation dates)
+    - The earliest and latest dates from the `User` table (based on user registration dates)
+    - The overall min and max dates across both sources
+  - **Processing Logic**:
+    - Each date is processed sequentially from `minDate` to `maxDate` (inclusive)
-  - Each date is processed in a separate transaction.
-If one date fails, others continue processing
+    - Each date is processed in a separate transaction (`REQUIRES_NEW` propagation)
-  - The response includes a summary of total dates processed, success/failure counts, and up to 10 error messages
+    - If processing fails for one date, the error is logged and the process continues with the next date
+    - Failed dates are counted in `failureCount` and error messages are added to the `errors` array
+  - **Report Generation Process**: For each date, the endpoint:
+    1. Aggregates data from `HotelDailyReport` (gross revenue, bookings, reviews)
+    2. Calculates net revenue (gross revenue minus partner payouts)
+    3. Aggregates new user registrations (customers and partners)
+    4. Calculates weighted average review score
+    5. Upserts the aggregated data into `SystemDailyReport` table
+  - **Error Handling**:
+    - Errors for individual dates are caught and logged, but do not stop the overall process
+    - Up to 10 error messages are included in the response (to prevent response size issues)
+    - Error messages include the date and the error description
+  - **Performance Considerations**:
-  - This operation may take a long time depending on the amount of historical data
+    - This operation may take a **very long time** depending on the amount of historical data
+    - For systems with years of data, this could take hours to complete
+    - The endpoint processes dates sequentially (one at a time) to avoid database overload
-  - Should be run after `POST /partner/reports/generate-all` to ensure HotelDailyReport data is available
+    - Each date is processed in its own transaction to ensure data consistency
+  - **Response Validation**:
+    - `totalDates` = `successCount` + `failureCount`
+    - `totalDates` = number of days between `minDate` and `maxDate` (inclusive)
+    - `errors` array is only included if there are failures (`failureCount > 0`)
+    - `errors` array is limited to the first 10 errors for performance reasons
+  - **Use Cases**:
+    - Initial system setup and data migration
+    - Rebuilding reports after schema changes or data corrections
+    - Backfilling missing report data
+    - System maintenance and data integrity checks
+  - **Important**: This is a **long-running operation**.
+Consider running it during off-peak hours or as a background job.
+The client should be prepared for a potentially long response time
+  - **Idempotency**: Running this endpoint multiple times is safe - existing reports will be updated (upserted) rather than duplicated

 ### Notes on Admin Reports